Blue Sky Project - Cascade

-The area has been subjected to multiple glaciations.
-The youngest Pleistocene glaciation, the McConnell Glaciation, was confined to the trunk valleys occupied by Mayo and Williamson lakes.
-These valleys were filled with westward fast-flowing ice that scoured their bottoms and sides.
-During the peak of the McConnell Glaciation ice likely completely covered Cascade.
-The ice was probably cold-based due to the elevation of the upland, and transport of rock and debris was minimal, as evidenced by landforms.
+Cascade has been subjected to multiple glaciations.
+The ice was probably cold-based due to the elevation of the upland, and transport of rossssck and debris was minimal.
 The surface cover is a mixture of colluvium and till.

-Cascade is underlain by the Robert Service Thrust.
-The Thrust is sub-horizontal, and underlies much of the claim group locally and a plateau to the north.
+The property is underlain by the Robert Service Thrust (RST), which is sub-horizontal, and underlies much of the property.
 It includes a complex intermingling of Hyland Group Metasediments intruded by competent gabbroic rocks and amphibolite dykes.
-The surface trace of the thrust is mapped to the north of the Property but geophysics suggests that the surface trace further to the south where it is folded around the nose of the Mayo Lake Antiform on or near this claim group.
-This structurally complex zone has good potential to host mineralized structures (Figure 12).
-Reconnaissance sampling suggests the presence of a 1 to 2 kilometre gold in soil anomaly, with the most anomalous sample yielding 2.25 g Au/t.
-Definition sampling is needed to better define the anomalies shape or continuity for drill targeting.
+Geophysics flown in 2012 by MLM suggests that the surface trace of the RST is folded around the nose of the Mayo Lake Antiform on or adjacent to the property (Figure 15).
+This structurally complex zone has good potential to host mineralized structures.